Warrior Care Network

-Warrior Care Network is a mental health program that provides care, travel and accommodations at no cost for United States veterans and their families.
-Treatment options consist of intensive outpatient care, mainly focusing on post traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
+Warrior Care Network is a mental health program that provides care, travel, and accommodations at no cost for United States veterans and their families.
+Treatment options consist of intensive outpatient care, mainly focusing on post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI), military sexual trauma (MST), and related conditions such as anxiety and depression.
 Warrior Care Network began accepting veterans into the program on January 15, 2016.
-It was created by a joint effort between Wounded Warrior Project, the U.S. Department of Veterans Affairs and partners consisting of four regional academic medical research hospitals located throughout the United States.
+It was created by a joint effort between Wounded Warrior Project, the U.S. Department of Veterans Affairs and partners consisting of four academic medical research hospitals located throughout the United States.
+The four programs are Operation Mend at UCLA Health, the Veterans Program at Emory Healthcare, Road Home at Rush University Medical Center, and Home Base, a Red Sox Foundation and Massachusetts General Hospital Program.

 Initial cost of the project was $100 million which was funded by a three-year grant from Wounded Warrior Project and its treatment center medical partners.

 On October 23, 2018, Wounded Warrior Project announced a reinvestment of $160 million to the Warrior Care Network.
+In 2024, it invested another $100 million to fund programs aimed at alleviating depression, anxiety, and substance use disorders among post-9/11 veterans.

+Warrior Care Network offers evidence-based individual psychotherapy for PTSD, including prolonged exposure (PE) or cognitive processing therapy (CPT).

-Medical PTSD Treatment Centers
+Medical PTSD treatment centers

 Los Angeles, CA

-In 2007, UCLA Health created Operation Mend Program via a partnership with the U.S. Military and the Department of Veterans Affairs.
+In 2007, UCLA Health created the Operation Mend Program via a partnership with the U.S. military and the Department of Veterans Affairs.
 In 2010, Operation Mend began treating PTSD and symptoms of mild to moderate TBI.
+There is no charge for the patient.
+Operation Mend handles all the planning burdens associated with medical care.
+This includes booking flights and scheduling medical appointments.
+Operation Mend provides a veterans program which includes two to three weeks at the PTSD treatment center, followed by three weeks care from home via telecommuting and social networking.

 In 2015, it joined the Warrior Care Network and expanded its veteran reconstructive surgery program to include mental health care from neurology, neurosurgery, psychiatry and integrative specialists.

 In 2015, Wounded Warrior Project committed a $15.7 million grant over three years for UCLA Health to expand the Operation Mend Program.
 The grant funded a new three-week intensive treatment program for post-9/11 era service members, veterans, and their families living with the challenges of mild TBI and PTSD.
 All expenses for the veterans, including travel and housing, are covered by Operation Mend.